readthedocs/readthedocs.org/docs/development/docs.rst

 .. note::

-    As of April 2021, you must use python 3.6 to generate the documentation.
+   You must use python 3.6 to generate the documentation.

 If you're making large changes to the documentation, you may want to verify those changes locally before pushing upstream.